Baladine Klossowska

-Baladine Klossowska or Kłossowska (21 October 1886 — 11 September 1969) was a German painter.
-Originating from an artistic Jewish family with roots in Lithuania, she moved from Breslau, Germany (now Wrocław, Poland) to Paris, France, at the turn of the 20th century, where she was a vivid and active participant in the explosion of artistic experiment then active in the city.
+Baladine Klossowska or Kłossowska (21 October 1886 – 11 September 1969) was a German painter.
+Originating from an artistic Jewish family with roots in Lithuania, she moved from Breslau, Germany, to Paris, France, at the turn of the 20th century, where she was a vivid and active participant in the explosion of artistic experiment then active in the city.

 She was mother to controversial modernist painter Balthus as well as the writer Pierre Klossowski, and the final muse and love of the poet Rainer Maria Rilke.

 Biography

 Early life

 Born Elisabeth Dorothea Spiro in Breslau, Germany (now Polish Wrocław), to a Jewish family.
-Her father, Abraham Beer Spiro (Shapiro), was a Lithuanian Jewish cantor, who moved his family from Korelichi in Novogrudok district of Minsk Governorate to Breslau in 1873.
+Her father, Abraham Baer Spiro (Shapiro), was a Lithuanian Jewish cantor, who moved his family from Korelichi in Novogrudok district of Minsk Governorate to Breslau in 1873.
 In Breslau, he was appointed a Chief cantor of the White Stork Synagogue – one of the two main synagogues of the city.
 The Spiros were an artistically inclined family.
-Older brother Eugene Spiro's artistic ambitions.
+Balandine's older brother Eugene Spiro became an artist-painter.